moonstreet/moonstreet/content/posts/k3s-with-ingress.md

 EOF
 ```

-Then patch tthe ingress controller deployment like so:
+Then patch the ingress controller deployment like so:

 ```shell
 kubectl patch deployment ingress-nginx-controller -n ingress-nginx --patch "$(cat ingress.yaml)"